 Configuring the Client Support Log feature

-This information is also available to watch in the Configuring the Client Support Log.
+This information is outlined further in this article and is also available to watch in the Configuring the Client Support Log video.

 - An understanding of what the Client Support Log feature is.